KairuiLiu/ThreeCraft/README.md

 Only Chinese version, see [中文文档](./README-CN.md)

-### 🥰Reference
+### 🥰 Reference

-Many idea and code comes from [vyse12138/minecraft-threejs](https://github.com/vyse12138/minecraft-threejs).
-This project is great and I learned a lot from it.
-Thanks a lot for their work🌹.
+- The overall structure of the project refers from [vyse12138/minecraft-threejs](https://github.com/vyse12138/minecraft-threejs).
+Thanks a lot for their work!
+- The implementation of the mobile joystick refers from [bobboteck/JoyStick](https://github.com/bobboteck/JoyStick)